 - Torres Strait Ranger Program

 - Ranger Achievements Booklet 2015

 An Indigenous Protected Area (IPA) is an area of land or sea where Traditional Owners have entered into an agreement with the Australian Government to protect biodiversity and cultural values.
 Indigenous Protected Areas make up part of Australia’s National Reserve System.

-- Three IPAs have been declared and are being actively managed in the Torres Strait region: Warul Kawa IPA, Pulu Islet IPA and Warraberalgal Porumalgal IPA.
+- Three Indigenous Protected Areas (IPAs) have been declared and are being actively managed in the Torres Strait region: Ugul Malu Kawal, Pulu Islet IPA and Warraberalgal Porumalgal IPA.

 - Rangers from associated communities are actively supporting the implementation of Plans of Management for all IPAs in the region.

 - There is growing interest from Traditional Owners in regard to the extension of existing IPAs over marine estates, and in the declaration of new IPAs.

 The Traditional Ecological Knowledge (TEK) Project supports participating Torres Strait communities to utilise a TEK database for the collection, protection and controlled sharing of cultural and natural resource information whilst ensuring adherence to cultural protocols.

 - The TEK project now operates traditional knowledge database systems across 11 communities (over 10 islands) in the Torres Strait.